 - positive hydration strategy

+Nutrionists working with pro teams have different opinions.
 Nigel Mitchel (team sky) was an advocate of the positive hydration strategy as part of Team Sky’s 2012 success.
-The idea being that you cant drink too much.
-On the other Rob Child (MTN Quebeka) says ‘drink when you are thirsty’.
+The idea is that you can’t drink too much.
+On the other, in a seminar on nutrition Rob Child (MTN Quebeka) said ‘drink when you are thirsty’.

 So how much should you drink?